This Small Lemon Cake recipe is a 6 inch lemon cake for two from scratch then decorated with homemade lemon buttercream frosting.

 More Small Cake Recipes

-Looking for more 6 inch cake recipes?
-I have a full list of my Small Cake Recipes.
-Some of my favorites are:
+Looking for more small cake recipes?
+Check out my full list of 6 inch Cake Recipes.
+Some favorites are:

 - 1/2 cup + 3 tablespoons all-purpose flour (*see Note about using cake flour)

 - 1 tablespoon cornstarch